evilsocket/opensnitch/wiki/Rules.md

  - Rule: allow -> port ^(53|80|443)$ -> UID 1000 -> Path /app/bin/test -> [x] domains list
    * This rule will match connections to ports (53 __OR__ 80 __OR__ 443) __AND__ UID 1000 __AND__ Path /app/bin/test __AND__ domains in the specified.

-- If you select multiple lists on the same rule, bear in mind that the connections you want to match must [Read this disccussion to learn more](https://github.com/evilsocket/opensnitch/discussions/877#discussioncomment-5247997)
+- If you select multiple lists on the same rule, bear in mind that all the lists must match in order to apply an action:
+ [Read this disccussion to learn more](https://github.com/evilsocket/opensnitch/discussions/877#discussioncomment-5247997)

 Rule precedence: When a connection is attempted, OpenSnitch evaluates each of the enabled rules.
 The rules are sorted in the alphabetical order of rule names (since v.1.2.0).
 OpenSnitch goes through the list and as soon as it encounters a  Deny/Reject rule or an _Important_ ([x] Priority) rule (since v1.2.0) that matches the connection, that rule will be immediately selected as the effective rule.
 If no such rule is found, then the last non-Important Allow rule that matched will be selected.
 If no rule matched, it shows a pop-up dialogue, or applys the default action if that's not possible.